Joseph Cowell: Acting career

 Cowell became interested in acting during one of his naval leaves.
 He later recounted how when he first saw Hamlet performed, he interrupted the ghost by shouting "That's the man who nailed up the flags," and he startled Hamlet by suggesting, "If I were you I'd go to sea!"

 In 1812, he wrote to George Sandford at the Plymouth Theatre, saying that he wished to become an actor.
 He was hired and made his first appearance less than two weeks later as Belcour in Richard Cumberland's The West Indian.
 This was followed by regular engagements acting alongside such performers as Dorothea Jordan and Charles Mayne Young.
 He performed in both tragedy and comedy but preferred the latter.
 One of Cowell's best-known comic roles was as Crack in The Turnpike Gate.

-The theatrical manager Stephen Kemble offered Cowell an engagement at the Theatre Royal, Drury Lane, where he opened as Samson Rawbold in Colman's Iron Chest and Nicholas in the Midnight Hour.
+The theatrical manager Stephen Kemble offered Cowell an engagement at the Theatre Royal, Drury Lane, where he opened as Samson Rawbold in Colman's The Iron Chest and Nicholas in the Midnight Hour.
 On the death of Queen Charlotte in 1818, theatres were closed.
 To tide himself over, Cowell composed and acted in a three-hour olio entitled Cowell Alone; or, a Trip to London, which he toured in the area of Lincoln.
 On his return to London, he joined the Adelphi Theatre for a three years' engagement.
 He later performed at Astley's Theatre.

 In 1821, the American manager Stephen Price arranged an American tour that began at the Park Theatre, New York, where he performed in The Foundling of the Forest and as Crack in The Turnpike Gate.

 In 1844, he wrote a memoir, Thirty years passed among the players in England and America, that was issued in two parts.

 He died in 1863 and was buried in Brompton Cemetery, near London.
 A stone was erected by his son-in-law, H. L. Bateman.